dmikey/swim-client-js/README.md

 #### client.downlink()

-Returns a new [DownlinkBuilder](#downlinkbuilder) for constructing a link to a lane of a remote node.
+Returns a new [DownlinkBuilder](#downlinkbuilder), which is used to establish a new link to a lane of some remote node.

 #### client.link([hostUri, ]nodeUri, laneUri[, options])